Shubham-cyber-prog/Ecommerce/README.md

 # 🛒 Ecommerce Website

-A fully responsive and modern **Ecommerce web application** built with HTML, CSS, and JavaScript (or MERN stack if applicable).
+A fully responsive and modern **Ecommerce web application** built with HTML, CSS, and JavaScript (or MEN stack if applicable).
 This project showcases a basic online shopping platform with a user-friendly UI and essential eCommerce features.

 ---